harvester/harvester/enhancements/20240304-usb-host-passthrough.md

 - With PCI Passthrough situation (pass USB controller), VM can read A/B, and node can't read one of them.
   ![](./20240304-usb-passthrough/diff-01.png)
-- With USB Passthrough situation (only pass B), VM can read B, and node can read A.
+- With USB Host Passthrough situation (only pass B), VM can read B, and node can read A.
   ![](./20240304-usb-passthrough/diff-02.png)

 ### Related Issues